dapr/dapr/samples/local_zero_to_hero/README.md

 # From Zero to Hero Locally

-This tutorial will get you up and running with Actions in no time.
+This tutorial will demonstrate how to get Actions running locally on your machine.
+We'll be deploying a Node.js app that subscribes to order messages persists them.

 By the end of the end, you will know how to:

 1. Set up Actions Locally